 - designing it in such a manner that it conveys what it’s about

-Recommended Reading: 38 Beautiful IOS App Icon Designs For Your Inspiration
+38 Beautiful iOS App Icon Designs For Your Inspiration

 And finally, don’t forget that if your app icon generates expectations, your app must fulfill, or exceed expectations.